tkmharris/tkmharris.github.io/books.md

 Skipping back to Smith's first volume.
 Much less engaging for me.

 10. **The Assembly of the Severed Head**, Hugh Lupton.
-A wonderful re-telling of the Mabinogion, the earliest remnants of pre-Christian Welsh mythology, integrating the oral and written traditions.
+A wonderful re-telling of the Mabinogion, the earliest remnants of pre-Christian Welsh folklore, integrating the oral and written traditions.

 ### <a name="2018"></a>2018